c4spar/cliffy-manual/flags/index.md

 ### Flags

-You can specify flagswith the options object.
+You can specify flags with the options object.
 For all unknown or invalid flags an `ValidationError` is thrown.
 Read more about error handling [here](./error_handling.md).
 A list of all available flag options can be found [here](./flag_options.md).